cri-docs/cri-docs.github.io/src/content/text/converted_from_word.md

 * Lefebvre, Henri: The Production of Space.
 Malden 2014 [1974].
 * Linstead, Stephen Andrew: Ethnomethodology and Sociology: An Introduction, in: Sociological Review 54 (3), 2006, S. 399–404.
 * Laukötter, Anja: The ‹Colonial Body› as Object of Knowledge in Ethnological Museums, in: Jobs, Sebastian; Mackenthun, Gesa (Hg.): Embodiments of Cultural Encounters, Münster, New York, München, Berlin 2011 (Cultural Encounters and the Discourses of Scholarship Band 3), S. 181–200.
-* Long, Kim: Defining your safe space: Was bedeutet ein sicherer Raum für Sie?, Dóchas: Psychological Services inc., 20.04.2021, < https://www.dochaspsych.com/blog-defining-your-safe-space-what-does-safe-space-mean/ >, Stand: 02.08.2024.
+* Long, Kim: Defining your safe space: Was bedeutet ein sicherer Raum für Sie?, Dóchas: Psychological Services inc., 20.04.2021, <<https://www.dochaspsych.com/blog-defining-your-safe-space-what-does-safe-space-mean/>>, Stand: 02.08.2024.
 * Macdonald, Brandie; Vetter, Kara: From the Colonial to the Decolonial: The Complex Intersection of Museum Policy and Practice, in: South African Museums Association Bulletin 43 (1), 2021, S. 27–33.
-* Mbembe, Achille: Brutalism.
-Durham, 2024.
+* Mbembe, Achille: Brutalism, Durham, 2024.
-* Minkov, Marie: Safe(r) Spaces: A Break from the World, Zeitgeister: The Cultural Magazine of the Goethe Institute, Dezember 2021, < https://www.goethe.de/prj/zei/en/art/22554555.html>, Stand: 02.08.2024.
+* Minkov, Marie: Safe(r) Spaces: A Break from the World, Zeitgeister: The Cultural Magazine of the Goethe Institute, Dezember 2021, <<https://www.goethe.de/prj/zei/en/art/22554555.html>>, Stand: 02.08.2024.
 * Morrison, Toni: Playing in the Dark.
 Whiteness and the Literary Imagination, Cambridge 1992.
-* Onwuamaegbu, Natachi: Securing Safe Spaces in Society, The Black and White: The Student News Site of Walt Whitman High School, 10.11.2016, < <https://theblackandwhite.net/53182/opinion/blogs/securing-safe-spaces-in-society/> >, Stand: 02.08.2024.
+* Onwuamaegbu, Natachi: Securing Safe Spaces in Society, The Black and White: The Student News Site of Walt Whitman High School, 10.11.2016, <<https://theblackandwhite.net/53182/opinion/blogs/securing-safe-spaces-in-society/>>, Stand: 02.08.2024.
 * Patrick, Wil Sahar; Rose-Redwood, Reuben; Rose-Redwood, CindyAnn: Dis-Placing White Supremacy – Intersections of Black and Indigenous Struggles in the Removal of the Roosevelt Statue at the American Museum of Natural History, in: Carlson, Bronwyn; Farrelly, Terri (Hg.): The Palgrave Handbook on Rethinking Colonial Commemorations, Cham 2023, S. 437–459.
 * Prianti, Desi Dwi; Suyadnya, I Wayan: Decolonising Museum Practice in a Postcolonial Nation: Museum’s Visual Order as the Work of Representation in Constructing Colonial Memory, in: Open Cultural Studies 6 (1), 2022, S. 228–242.
 * Pujol, Ernesto: Notes on Obsessive Whiteness, in: Art Journal 59 (1), 2000, S. 98–100.